MileHacker Logo

 Japan Rail Pass

 Consider a Japan Rail Pass if you plan extensive train travel beyond Osaka.
-Calculate if it has better value than individual tickets, especially for Shinkansen rides.
+Calculate if it offers better value than individual tickets, especially for Shinkansen rides.

 Rail Pass Evaluation